the rock of polynesia

 "Maybe it's luring us into a trap."
 Devine said.
 We wouldn't have followed this dog into a cave, but walking down some steps to a lovely beach front, we thought, would be safe enough.
 Besides, the dog had plans of its own, and began to chase something we couldn't see around the beach.

-We had another encounter with a sea snake, in a place where it was king and us mere floaters.
+We had another encounter with a sea snake, in a place where it was king — underwater.
 We stood on Hio beach, and stared ahead at the long stretch of shallows we'd have to walk to get to the dive pools.
 A part of the shallows was soft sand, but most of it had an uneven texture that would make walking painful.
 Both of us, underprepared as always, were barefoot.
 We walked together, trying to prove to the other that this was nothing and that our feet weren't really being repeatedly penetrated by many sharp rocks.

 The water barely covered my knees, then all of sudden, came a hole much deeper.
 We'd arrived at the pools.
 The pool had beautiful reef fish swimming in it, and was connected to others by tunnels or openings.
 We dove in, relieved to give our pained feet a break.
 The colors were unbelievable, we made a game of chasing each other through the different pools.
 This is how we met the second sea snake.
 I saw it near me and made a detour to avoid it.
 Devine was behind me at the time but had not seen it, nor understood why I'd made that particular turn.
 At that moment too, the snake decided to swim out of its hiding spot.
 I saw Devine trying to get it to swim somewhere else, pushing walls of water at it with little success.

 We passed under giant arches of rock, around spires jutting out of the ground and into caves with walls so smooth they didn't feel real.
-We climbed down dark chasms, light in hand, and had a lunch of vegetable pitas in the dark next to a river of black liquid.
+We climbed down dark chasms, light in hand, and had a lunch of vegetable pitas in the dark next to an underground pool of water.

 We swam in many other pools, in crystal clear waters, a mix of salt and fresh that made the surface water blurry.

 Sometimes, as we walked in the caves, I would lose sight of Devine.
-Then moments later, Devine stood 10 m above ground on a ledge in that same cave, grinning down at me.
-I was reminded of our time in Japan, when we climbed mount Fuji.
-Devine was always ahead, perched up on a ledge somewhere and waiting for me, always finding some high place to stand from, and doing so with ease.
+Then, moments later, Devine stood 10 m above ground on a ledge in that same cave, grinning down at me.
+I was reminded of our time in Japan, when we climbed Mount Fuji.
+Devine was always ahead, perched up on a ledge somewhere, waiting for me, always finding some high place to stand from, and doing so with ease.
 Part mountain goat, part human.

 We don't get to visit islands so thoroughly usually, since neither of us can drive there are places we just can't go, that is, unless someone offers us a ride.
-This is how we visited Niue, a place with no public transportation and with a pier that makes it impossible to bring bikes ashore.
+This is how we were able to visit Niue, a place with no public transportation and with a pier that makes it impossible to bring bikes ashore.

 Watch a video of our time in Niue.